Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For all the hate that Shun gets for being a “corporate sell out” knife maker that “used to be good” from chefs and line cooks alike, there’s no denying that for the home cook, it pretty much doesn’t get any better than the Shun Classic 10″.
 Shun has gotten a bad rap in the food industry over the past several years, with many lifelong devotees trodding out the old “they don’t make em like they used to” line anytime the company is brought up in a conversation about what makes a good knife.
 But aside from that stigma imposed upon them by a bunch of grizzled hash-slingers, it’s impossible to deny that the Shun Classic 10″ is a beautifully crafted, acutely-balanced knife that has a nearly one-size-fits-all grip which feels natural in almost anyone’s hands.

 Forged with 33 layers of high-carbon VG10 steel at a 16-degree angle, the Shun Classic is the perfect beginner’s knife for anyone who’s looking to upgrade their cutlery game and want a knife that will last them for the long haul.
 A Rockwell hardness rating of 61 means you’ll rarely have to re-sharpen it on your own, while its resin-impregnated Pakkawood handle fits comfortably in any size hand.
-If you want a knife that will make you look good in front of your dinner guests and get the job done quickly and accurately, the Shun Classic 10″ is the best chef knife for 2019.
+If you want a knife that will make you look good in front of your dinner guests and get the job done quickly and accurately, the Shun Classic 10″ is the best chef knife for 2023.
+A good knife is as essential as the best blender is for drinks.

 WHY IT’S A TOP PICK: The Wusthof Ikon 8″ is a comfortable upgrade from the company’s classic line of slicers and dicers.

-If the Global G-2 is a Ferrari and the Victorinox is a Honda Civic, the Wusthof sits comfortably in the middle as a reliable German-made Audi that suits all shapes and sizes of aspiring cook.
+If the Global G-2 is a Ferrari and the Victorinox is a Honda Civic, the Wusthof sits comfortably in the middle as a reliable German-made Audi that suits all shapes and sizes of an aspiring cook.
+The only fault of this kitchen knife is the slightly softer steel construction of its blade which makes it not as razor-sharp as the Mac, although its still one of the most recommended quality knives.
+Use this along with the best stainless steel cookware to make great meals.

 WHY IT’S A TOP PICK: The Mac Hollow Edge will slice through vegetables and protein like nobody’s business.

-But thanks to its a fine-angled tip and hyper-thin 2.5mm profile, the Mac is also just as good at quickly breaking down meat, and digging around in the sensitive bits so you always get the cleanest cuts possible.
+And thanks to its a fine-angled tip and hyper-thin 2.5mm profile, the Mac is also just as good at quickly breaking down meat, and digging around in the sensitive bits so you always get the cleanest cuts possible.
 At 7.7 ounces it falls in the middle of the spectrum when it comes to heaviness, while the 50/50 weight distribution will help more seasoned users really start to hone in their knife skills and bring them to the next level.
+You may also want to read about the best slow cooker for your kitchen.

 WHY IT’S A TOP PICK: Used by professional prep cooks the world over, the Victorinox Fibrox is a budget workhorse for the rest of us.